Arlodotexe/windows-interact/README.md

 ### `System.speak()`
 ---
 Speak text asynchronously.
-Similar to my [async-sayjs](https://github.com/Arlodotexe/async-sayjs) package (Yep, that started here), but with some benefits and enhanments.
+Similar to my [async-sayjs](https://github.com/Arlodotexe/async-sayjs) package (Yep, that started here), but with some benefits and enhancments.

 You can set the default text to speech voice with `System.set.preferences`, like so: